Filter chip

 Lead accessory

 A lead accessory is optional and should be used sparingly.
-Lead accessories should be clear, obvious and directly related to the content within the chip.
-Default chips only use an icon and expressive chips use an image as it’s lead accessory.
-If images are used, they should all be visually similar - lifestyle images with full bleed backgrounds or transparent images with white backgrounds
+Lead accessories should be always be placed before the text and be clear, obvious and directly related to the content within the chip.
+If images are used, they should all be visually similar: lifestyle images with full bleed backgrounds or transparent images with white backgrounds

 Discrete selection